priscilliaegbelehulu-spec/My-Profile/README.md

 # Geophysicist leveraging data analysis and visualization to extract insights from environmental and subsurface data.
 👋Hi, I am Priscillia Egbelehulu

-I’m a Geophysicist with strong data analysis skills, applying data-driven methods to environmental, groundwater, mineral exploration, and sustainability challenges.
+I’m a Geophysicist 👷‍♀️ with strong data analysis skills, applying data-driven methods to address environmental, groundwater, mineral exploration, and sustainability challenges.
 My work sits at the intersection of applied geophysics and data analytics—from interpreting magnetic field data for mineral exploration, electrical resistivity, and environmental datasets to cleaning, analyzing, and visualizing data for clear, evidence-based insights.

 I enjoy turning complex scientific measurements into actionable information using modern analytical tools.